 Shopify is the way to go if you're looking for targeted ecommerce apps.

-SEO tools – SEO settings are built into both WIX and Shopify, so it's tough to find a winner.
-Basically, you can let the systems automatically create meta data for you, or you can type it in yourself.
-Each of the systems ping the search engines when new content is created.
+SEO settings are built into both WIX and Shopify, so it's tough to find a winner.
+Basically, you can let the systems automatically create metadata for you, or you can type it in yourself.
+Each of these systems ping the search engines when new content is created.

 The main benefit to blogging in WIX is that it offers a true drag and drop design area.